micro-onos-revamped/.github/profile/README.md

 Project _µONOS Revamped_ aims at replacing Atomix with Hazelcast, a framework which is still active, has better community support and more features.

 Sorry, Atomix, you might have some good idea, but as of now, you're a piece of sh** !

+If you're interest in the original Micro-ONOS project, [here you go !] (https://github.com/onosproject/) Yet, I'm not affiliated with them at the moment.